Which Airlines Are the Most Pet Friendly? The Pet Travel Policies of 8 Popular Airlines · Kinship

 Delta Airlines

 Delta allows dogs, cats, and birds to travel as a carry-on if they fit under the seat in front of you.
-Like Alaska Airlines, Delta allows two pets to travel for the price of one if they can fit into the same carrier.
+Two pets of the same breed and size between the ages of eight weeks and six months can travel in the same carrier for the price of one pet.
 Keep in mind that the carrier must be soft-sided.
 And the price isn’t too bad: A carry-on pet costs $95.
 Larger pets are out of luck, though; shipping a pet as cargo is currently only available for active military members traveling with change of station orders.

 Check out Delta Airlines’ international pet travel policies and recommendations.